 Fast Pitch Competition

-The AT&T and Baruch College Fast Pitch Competition is a business competition in which teams have the change to competitively pitch their business ideas in one of three tracks: wealth, education and health, and enjoyment.
+The AT&T and Baruch College Fast Pitch Competition is a business competition in which teams have the chance to competitively pitch their business ideas in one of three tracks: wealth, education and health, and enjoyment.

 Pepsi Refresh Project